Hayes, Louisiana: 20th century time-line

 1947 The first PTA was organized, with Mrs. Elias Lorrain as president.

 1948 A gas heating system was installed in Hayes School.

 1950 Researcher Eloi Primeaux documented 300 registered voters among the 1,200 people living in Hayes.

 1953 St. Daniel Catholic Chapel was dedicated and named in honor of Father Daniel Habetz.

 1955 The Hayes Branch of the Calcasieu Parish library celebrated the use of a new building.
 The new building was owned by Miss Evelyn Hayes, local postmaster, and Mrs. Horace Hebert was the local librarian.

 1968 The Hayes Water System was incorporated.
-The first board of directors were Alvin Hebert, Gaston Dubrock, Clyde LaCombe, Joseph Primeaux, DW LaCombe, Ancil Hayes and Simon Breaux.

-1969 Clarence Theriot, 42, was named principal of Bell City High School after serving 15 years in Hayes Elementary School as principal and teacher.

 1971 January 4 Consolidation of Hayes and Bell City Schools.
-Gaston Dubrock, acting principal at Hayes Elementary, was made assistant principal and half-day teacher at Bell City.

 Climate

 Residents of Hayes always stay aware of the possibility of evacuations during the official hurricane season from June 1 to November 30.

 On average, the warmest month is July with an average high of 91 F. The highest recorded temperature was 105 F in 2000.
 On average, the coolest month is January with an average low of 41 F. The lowest recorded temperature was 11 F in 1951.

 The maximum average precipitation occurs in May with average rainfall of 6.06 in, and the minimum average precipitation occurs in February with average rainfall of 3.27 in.